The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Propagator estimation with bridge change of measure

 \section{Propagator estimation with bridge change of measure}

 We first provide a detailed example of how to use the bridge change of measure for propagator estimation, and then describe the general algorithm.
+As in the main text, we describe how to estimate the propagator over a specific increment, from an initial state $y$ at time $t=0$, $(0, y)$, to a final state $x$ at time $t=T$, $(T, x)$.
+The extension to a generic interval—such as the $i$-th pair of consecutive observations in a time series—is straightforward, upon the substitutions $x \to x_{i+1}$, $y \to x_i$, and $T \to t_{i+1} - t_i$..
 As a case study, we consider the Ornstein–Uhlenbeck process, for which this sampling method is unnecessary since the exact form of the propagator is known.
 We use this example both as an illustration and to assess the precision of our method.
 In particular, we consider

 with propagator,

 We first try our method using the Wiener process as the auxiliary process.
 Therefore, to match with the notation of the previous sections, the measure of the target process ($\mathbb{P}$) is the Ornstein-Uhlenbeck measure, the unconstrained auxiliary process is the Wiener process (therefore $\mathbb{Q}=\mathbb{W}$) , and the bridge measure ($\mathbb{Q}^{(B)}= \mathbb{W}^{(B)}$) is the one associated with the Wiener bridge.
 The processes associated to the $\mathbb{W}$ and $\mathbb{W}^{(B)}$ processes are, respectively, Eqs.~\eqref{eq:SDE_brownian} and~\eqref{eq:SDE_brownian_bridge} setting $D=1$.